dm3/clojure.java-time/README.md

 [clojure.java-time "0.1.0"]
 ```

-[API](http://dm3.github.io/clojure.java-time/) of the Clojure.Java-Time
+The [API](http://dm3.github.io/clojure.java-time/) of the Clojure.Java-Time
 consists of one namespace, namely `java-time`.
-For the purposes of this
+For the purposes of this guide,
-guide, we will `use` the main namespace:
+we will `use` the main namespace:

 ```clj
 (refer-clojure :exclude [range iterate format max min])